jhauf/FitPop/README.md

 ### Background

-FitPop is an iOS music fitness app build with React Native, JavaScript and XCode.
+FitPop is an iOS music fitness app build with `React Native`, `JavaScript` and `XCode`.
 It syncs the motivation of a personal trainer with the perfect playlist to deliver an on-demand audio fitness experience.

 ### Features